jib1337/writeups_public/HackTheBox/HTB_Nineveh/README.md

 ```
 http://nineveh.htb/department/manage.php?notes=files/ninevehNotes.txt
 ```
 This indicate a possible LFI vuln but I can't find any way to read files aside from the notes that is provided by the page.
-For now I'll move on with a plan to try and look at the source code for this app if I can get in through the phpLiteAdmin page.
+It's possible there is filtering in place which prevents other files from being accessed.

 ### 4. Recover phpLiteAdmin login cred
 ```bash